John Anson Ford: Career and politics

 Ford was born in Waukegan, Illinois.
 He attended Beloit College in Beloit, Wisconsin, taught history and economics, then moved to Chicago, where he worked on the Chicago Tribune.
 He was on the editorial board of Popular Mechanics.
 In 1920, he came to Los Angeles and entered the advertising and publicity business.

-Ford was elected to the Los Angeles County Board of Supervisors in 1934 as an "EPIC Democrat," representing the 3rd district until 1958.
+Ford was elected to the Los Angeles County Board of Supervisors in 1934; the office is nonpartisan but he identified as an "EPIC Democrat."
+Representing the 3rd district, he served on the Board until 1958.
 He was active in Democratic Party politics, serving on the state Central Committee, as chair of the Los Angeles County Democratic Party, as a delegate to Democratic National Conventions from California, candidate for the Democratic nomination for U.S. Senator from California in 1940, and as chairman of the Southern California Citizens for Kennedy Committee.
 On his motion, in 1944, the Board of Supervisors established the Joint Committee for Interracial Progress that later became the Human Relations Commission.

 After retiring, Ford "wrote regular newspaper columns and continued to give service to the community at large."
 The John Anson Ford Human Relations Award is named for him, as are the John Anson Ford Amphitheatre in Los Angeles and John Anson Ford Park in Bell Gardens, California.

-John Anson Ford died at Midway Hospital in Los Angeles.
-He is buried in Forest Lawn Memorial Park, Glendale.
+John Anson Ford died at Midway Hospital in Los Angeles at the age of 100.
+He is buried in Forest Lawn Memorial Park, Glendale, California.